kiip1/Skript/code-conventions.md

   - Avoid omitting brackets if it produces hard-to-read code
 * Annotations for methods and classes are placed in lines before their declarations, one per line
   - Annotations affecting the return type should be placed before the return type if it doesn't hurt readability.
+    Good Example:
     ```java
     @Nullable String motd();
     ```
-    Is good, whereas:
+    Bad Example:
     ```java
     @Contract("null -> null; !null -> !null") Skript instance(Plugin plugin);
     ```
-    Is not, here the contract should be placed on the line before.
+    In the above the contract should be placed on the line before.
 * When there are multiple annotations, place them in order:
   - @Override -> @SuppressWarnings
   - For other annotations, doesn't matter; let your IDE decide